onyeka-hub/Project-25/README.md

 - Search for nginx.service and select nginx.service.type

-- You will see the confired type of Kubernetes service for Nginx.
+- You will see the configured type of Kubernetes service for Nginx.
 As you can see, it is LoadBalancer by default

 - To work directly with the values.yaml file, you can download the file locally by clicking on the download icon.